geryb-bg/gcp-iot-core/Demo/setup.md

 3. Start up receive message script and open in browser
 4. Start presentation script

+5. copy correct IP script to wine-bot
-5. ssh into wine-bot and start up script
+6. ssh into wine-bot and start up script
-6. Push button to test and delete all things in cart
+7. Push button to test and delete all things in cart

-7. Open VS Code and zoom in to correct level
+8. Open VS Code and zoom in to correct level
-8. Check all files are empty
+9. Check all files are empty

-9. Open terminal and zoom in to correct level
+10. Open terminal and zoom in to correct level
-10. Cmd+Shift+D and zoom in to correct level
+11. Cmd+Shift+D and zoom in to correct level
-11. cd to demo folder
+12. cd to demo folder